Ultimate Bowling Green Real Estate Investing Guide for 2026

 Population Growth

-Population increase metrics provide a peek at housing demand in the area.
-If the number of citizens isn’t growing, there isn’t going to be a good source of homebuyers for your houses.
+Population growth is a solid indicator of the strength or weakness of the community's housing market.
+When the number of citizens isn't growing, there isn't going to be a sufficient pool of homebuyers for your real estate.

 Median Population Age